 Jim and I brainstormed some other worthy ideas, ways a stand alone reader could be used (a google reader like aggregator, but also as Jim suggested, a more graphic one like the tumblr dashboard).
 I outlined what I thought could be done to make the Daily Create into a general template, and we also talked about some improvements for the inSPIRE site.

 Having a set of these tools that could be used together or alone seems to be powerful.
 I’m keen to hear ways you might use any of these.
 I am hoping I can write a Shuttleworth Foundation application to fund some full time effort on both the development of these tools (and more ones) plus strategies for integrating into practice.

 While this is taking me longer, I am pleased with the way it is turning out, and also with what I am learning the

 hard only way about programming in WordPress.

-The post "Taking Jim Groom to the New ds106 Assignment Bank" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2013/10/taking-jim-groom-assignment-bank/) on October 3, 2013.
+The post "Taking Jim Groom to the New ds106 Assignment Bank" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2013/10/taking-jim-groom-assignment-bank/) on October 3, 2013.